organization-x/cocalc-docker/README.md

     ```

 If you do not need to modify the dockerfile:
-- pull the image done so you don't have to build it.
+- pull the image down so you don't have to build it.
     ```
     docker run --name=cocalc -d -v cocalc-volume:/projects -p 443:443 --gpus all zikegcwk/nvidia-cocalc
     ```
- I

 # CoCalc Docker image